nelsonfassis/bbycaSRE/README.md

 Most of the tests were firstly made using a local Virtual Machine on my workstation, to reduce the cost of instance running on cloud and for better performance (localhost, extra memory and CPU made testing easier).

+Since there would be a reverse proxy to friendly access all the applications, I decided to use certbot to make them available via HTTPS with a redirect from HTTP requests.

 ## **Jenkins Workflow**